How to redesign life during COVID

 3. Prepare a healthy breakfast with blended greens for juice, cereal bread, light protein, black, white, green tea, or coffee with no sugar.

-- Drink plenty of fresh water.
+- Drink plenty of freshwaters.
 Possibly between 1.5-2 litres of fresh, natural water throughout the day.
 You can integrate with any teas, or freshly-pressed juices, with no added sugar.

 - Get enough quality sleep.
 At least 8 hours of sound sleep.
 To help you sleep, deactivate all phones, videos and electrical devices near your bed and possibly keep the room well-aired.
 Use an ergonomic pillow and sleep on a good quality mattress.

-- Be sure to detox monthly; there are many ways to do it using a natural organic sulphur (MSM) or drinking herbal teas, taking OMEGA and more natural organic food supplements.
+- Be sure to detox monthly; there are many ways to use natural organic sulphur (MSM) or drinking herbal teas, taking OMEGA and more natural organic food supplements.

 I’m a healthy geek.
 If you want to learn more how to grow young after 50, and to know to live a life of energy, never fall sick with the flu or cold, sign up here for tips and tricks delivered into your mailbox.
 Also you can check out my Facebook Groups: